hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Host 6 tiny JSON files
 publish

+One root descriptor.
+And five external anchors.

+The descriptor contains no meaning.
+It only contains the routing instructions for the first hop.

 HESS / DFH does not run inside AI systems or platforms.
 It is a public, network-resolvable protocol, hosted on the open web at a fixed, domain-owned address, with five mandatory external anchor endpoints that machines fetch before crawling or inference begins.